-The WT tells JW's to shun and avoid all contact with loved ones who are disfellowshipped (excommunicated) or disassociated.
+The Watchtower tells JW's to shun and avoid all contact with loved ones who are disfellowshipped (excommunicated) or disassociated.

 In fact hatred for people who leave the Watchtower is strongly encouraged.
 See Apostate Jehovah's Witnesses

-Disagreeing with the WT is not allowed.
+Disagreeing with the Watchtower is not allowed.
 JW's can get disfellowshipped for being critical of the Elders and the organization.

 If they have a blood transfusion, JW's are cut off from all family and friends in the organization.